AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 ### **Android**

 1) Via [direct link](agrd.io/report) (All settings have to be entered manually).
-2) Directly form the AdGuard application:
+2) Directly from the AdGuard app:

 * Open AdGuard settings;
 * **Support**;